 Ancient Christians practiced penance in addition to prayer as part of their Advent preparation.
 To clarify, penance was traditionally understood as doing good deeds, not as a way to earn God’s forgiveness—which we could never do, because grace is a free gift!—but as a means to help repair some of the effects of sin in the world, like helping to lessen the suffering of the poor through almsgiving.
 In other words, it’s a practical application of grace.
 From a place of preparation, prayer, and repentance from any sin in our lives, we are able to participate in God’s ongoing story of salvation by bringing the light of Christ to others.

 Ask the Lord how he would have you bless others this Advent season.
-It can look like volunteering at a local food pantry or donating to a ministry (this ministry sends Bibles to soldiers and their families!).
+It can look like volunteering at a local food pantry or donating to a ministry (this ministry sends Spanish Bibles to students in Nicaragua!).
 Or perhaps it simply means spending more time with your family or helping out an elderly neighbor.
 Again, there are no right or wrong answers here; the most important piece is your heart, as Paul reminds us in 2 Corinthians 9:7—“You must each decide in your heart how much to give.
 And don’t give reluctantly or in response to pressure.
 ‘For God loves a person who gives cheerfully’” (NLT).

 Through the simple practices of preparation, prayer, and participation, you can take some of the stress out of the holidays and embrace the gift of the Advent season.
 And by focusing on Christ, you might be surprised to find this to be the most meaningful Christmas yet!

 Sign up HERE for free daily Advent devotionals from Tyndale delivered straight to your inbox!